What’s love got to do with it?

 Can you see the beauty of your business when lightning strikes?
 When it rains in July?
 Can you love your business, when your product launch fizzles, or your systems spring a leak?

 Business is as challenging as any intimate relationship.
-Every bit of fear, doubt, resistance you harbor in your body, will show up when you create your next thing, when you give your heart to it.
+Every bit of fear, doubt, resistance you harbour in your body, will show up when you create your next thing, when you give your heart to it.

 Love keeps you connected to the shining soul of your business.
 And love keeps you holding your business’s hand when the skies open up, the monsoons hit, and the ground under your feet dissolves into a swamp.